 4-Nitrophenyl β-D-Cellobioside (p-Nitrophenyl β-D-cellobioside) is a cellotriose analog , a chromogenic substrate for the detection of cellulase activity.
 Exoglucanases, endoglucanases, and β-glucosidases hydrolyze 4-Nitrophenyl β-D-Cellobioside to yield p-nitrophenol (PNP) [1] [2].
 Uses: Scientific research.
 Group: Fluorescent dye.
 Alternative Names: p-Nitrophenyl β-D-Cellobioside.
 CAS No. 3482-57-3.
 Pack Sizes: 50 mg; 100 mg.
 Product ID: HY-137827.

 4-O-(b-D-Glucopyranosyl)-b-D-thioglucopyranose, a compound of utmost importance in the biomedical industry, has garnered significant attention due to its potential implications in the research of diabetes and associated metabolic ailments.
-Serving as an compound for reducing glucose levels, this compound adeptly modulates the regulation of blood sugar.
+Serving as a compound for reducing glucose levels, this compound adeptly modulates the regulation of blood sugar.
 Its unparalleled structure facilitates precise interactions with enzymes involved in glucose metabolism.
 Synonyms: Cellobiose thiol.
 Molecular formula: C12H22O10S.
 Mole weight: 358.36.

 α,α-trehalose synthase